 When a state-owned electricity board failed to make headway on a large new coal-fired power plant in central India, the government decided that Adani should bring the project to completion.
 Since 2010, the company has acquired the land and carried out preparatory works.
 However, the treatment of local people affected by the project has led to accusations of bullying and crony capitalism.
-At the height of protests against the proposed power station and an associated dam in 2015, some of the leaders of the protest movement were bashed by mysterious assailants.
+At the height of protests against the proposed power station and an associated dam in 2011 and 2015, some of the leaders of the protest movement were bashed by assailants described as 'company goons'.
 In this story, Soumik Dutta describes the controversies associated with Adani’s Pench power project in the Indian state of Madhya Pradesh.

 Genesis of the project

 Back in 1987, the Madhya Pradesh Electricity Board (MPEB) acquired land from local farmers to build a coal-fired power plant at Chhindwara.
 It promised to complete the project in three years and to provide government jobs and subsidised power to affected families.
 After 23 years, the MPEB failed to build the power plant, nor did the government take possession of the acquired land, which continued to be tilled by farmers.
 Thus, no jobs or subsidised electricity were provided, only compensation for loss of land.
 The level of compensation is in dispute, with farmer advocates saying most recipients received a paltry of Rs1500 to Rs10,000 (AUD $200) per acre paid by government while Adani has claimed that they received up to Rs100,000 (AUD $2000) per acre.

 A questionnaire seeking clarity on the vexed issue of compensation, sent to the District Collector of Chhindwara, Mr Saurabh Kumar Suman, at his official email and repeated phone calls to his office went unanswered.